 On November 8, 1656, Sir Edmond Halley was born.
 The astronomer, geophysicist, mathematician, meteorologist, and physicist, was best known for computing the orbit of the eponymous Halley’s Comet.

 Halley’s success set in rather early.
 Still a college student, the young scientist traveled to Saint Helena, where he set up a sextant with telescopic sights to observe the stars of the southern hemisphere.
 He found out that the transit of the planet Mercury and the one by Venus could be used to calculate the absolute size of our solar system.
 After publishing his results, Halley was now a widely discussed astronomer, he was awarded the Masters degree and elected as a fellow of the Royal Society, for which he had accomplished several tasks before.
+Between 1680 and 1681 Halley traveled to France and Italy and initiated scientific cooperation between the observatories of Greenwich and Paris.
+Between Calais and Paris, Halley observed for the first time the comet that was later named after him.
+From 1677 onwards, his calculations always pointed out the importance of Venus’ transits for determining the solar parallax.

 In 1686, Halley made again major contributions to the field of astronomy through explaining solar heating with atmospheric motions, but also to the field of data visualization.
 His truly innovative charts and graphs were highly appreciated in the scientific community, wherefore his great reputation expanded.